tychonievich/graphics/md/text/dither.md

 summary: Fooling the eye into thinking we have more colors displayed than we do.
 ...

-We have finite number of bits to store color with, but want more color detail in the image.
+We have a finite number of bits to store color with, but want more color detail in the image.
 Dithering solves this problem
 but ensuring that if we blur the image we'll get more accurate colors.